CZ P-09 C Nocturne Review: Home Run or Foul Ball?

 I am a huge CZ fan.
 I love my CZ 75 series guns, my Rami, my P-10 C. They have all run extremely well for me over the years.

-But the P-09 C Nocturne didn’t bring that same reliability to the table.
+But the P-09 C Nocturne didn’t bring that same reliability to the table out of the box.

 Throughout testing, I had 11 stoppages.
 Each time, it was the same thing — failure to feed.
 Every few mags, I would get a round that would just get stuck on the feed ramp.